akhin/microarchitecture-cheatsheet/README.md

 Modern CPUs are very complex beasts and there are so much information about them across different departments , therefore they can be overwhelming.
-Microarchitecture cheat sheet aims to provide an organised collection of topics about X86 CPUs that developers shall have on their mind when considering performance :
+Microarchitecture cheat sheet aims to provide an organised collection of overviews about X86 CPUs that developers shall have on their mind when thinking about performance :

-Last update date : Nov14, 2022
+Last update date : Jan3, 2023

 <p align="center">
 <img src="https://github.com/akhin/microarchitecture-cheatsheet/blob/main/snapshot.png">